-Miss Universe Demi-Leigh Nel-Peters Escaped 5 Armed Carjackers Before Pageant
+Miss Universe Demi-Leigh Nel-Peters Reveals How She Once Escaped 5 Armed Carjackers

 Demi-Leigh Nel-Peters had a near death experience before she was crowned Miss Universe on Nov.
 26. She tells us how she escaped a carjacking robbery, where 5 armed men nearly kidnapped her.

 Demi-Leigh Nel-Peters, 22, had a near brush with death before she became the current Miss Universe.
 While chatting on HollywoodLife.com‘s podcast, she revealed just how she escaped a violent attack.
 Back in her native, South Africa, Demi was driving alone to an event, when her she stopped her vehicle at a red light, or as they say in South Africa, a “red robot.”
 Before she knew it, her vehicle — which was packed in bumper to bumper traffic — was surrounded by five armed men looking to steal anything she had.
+Click here to see the moment Demi was crowned Miss Universe.

 “I was carjacked and held at gunpoint,” Demi recalled, adding that the five armed men nearly kidnapped her after pushing her back into her own vehicle.
 “It was broad daylight, half past five in the afternoon,” she said.
 “I was on my way to an event… literally half a mile from my house… stopped at a red robot [light], and give guys surrounded my vehicle.
 Three of them were armed and nearly pointed the gun towards my head.”